AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User provided file location is invalid
+User provided invalid file location.
    * 1a1.
 Scoopbook raises an error

      Use case ends.